ALASKA/CANADA

 San Francisco, CA 94103

-Note: Founded in 1999, the mission of Oasis For Girls is to partner with girls and young women of color from under-resourced communities in San Francisco to help them cultivate the skills, knowledge, and confidence to discover their dreams and build strong futures.
+Note: Oasis For Girls partners with high school-aged young women of color from under-resourced communities in San Francisco to help them cultivate the skills, knowledge, and confidence to discover their dreams and build strong futures.
+The Springboard Series of after-school programming empowers girls through comprehensive youth development via life skills, arts exploration, and college and career readiness.

 Culminating a great week together on the Green River